Article | Last updated: 14/01/2020 | Ministry of Children and Families

-An adoption order may only be made when it can be assumed that the adoption will be in the best interests of the child.
-The basic condition of the child's best interests applies to all forms of adoption.
+An adoption order may only be issued when it can be assumed that adoption is in the best interests of the child.
+The fundamental condition of the child's best interests applies to all forms of adoption.

-Adoption applications are dealt with by the regions in the Children, Youth and Family Affairs Service and any adoption inquiries should be sent there.
+Adoption applications are processed by the regional offices of the Children, Youth and Family Affairs Service (Bufetat).

 - Children of the World (Verdens barn)